The Chess Memory Palace cover

 After entering, you can turn left to the cockpit or right to the main body of the plane.
 First let’s go left.

-• Entering the cockpit…can you remember what you see?
+• Entering the cockpit… can you remember what you see?
 Re-read the previous section if you need to.

 Learning from mistakes

 How did you do?
 Many people are surprised at how much they achieve on the first try.
 Memory palaces build on our natural memory for places and stories, so it doesn’t take much practice before you can achieve amazing things.
-If you remembered all 12 picture words in the tree diagram, congratulations!
+If you remembered all 12 picture words in the tree diagram, congratulations.
 If you forgot some, don’t worry: this is the most interesting part, where you learn how your own memory works.

 Don’t think of mistakes as random errors where you need to “try harder” or had a “naturally bad memory”.
 Ask yourself, what caused the problem?
 Mistakes come for one of five reasons.